Karan0009/test-stripe-checkout/README.md

   > PORT=\{port here\} \(e.g. 8080\)
   > STRIPE_PUBLIC_KEY=\{ your public stripe api key\}
   > STRIPE_PRIVATE_KEY=\{ your public stripe api key\}

+* adjust uri in store.js on line 235 accordingly

 - npm start to start the app
   you can buy items from the store
   test card number details are -